hadarge/yoshi/packages/eslint-config-yoshi/README.md

-# eslint configuration for react projects using yoshi
+# eslint configuration for yoshi based projects using react

 Install all peer dependencies: